 Transaction chains can reduce user-perceived latency but there are some restrictions on its use.
 First, programmers must explicitly divide a transaction into a chain such that (1) only its first hop contains a user-initiated abort and (2) the chain is static in that the shards it accesses at each hop are known before the chain starts executing.
-This is akin to requiring transactions to have known read and write sets, so one might apply the ideas of [53] to systematically transform a general transaction into a static one.
-Second, to achieve low latency, programmers must design the chains so that, most of the time, the application can proceed after the chains complete their first hop (or first few hops).
-As discussed earlier, returning after the first hop may result in the loss of external consistency and, if misused, can generate user-perceived anomalies.
+This is akin to requiring transactions to have known read and write sets, so one might apply the ideas of [56] to systematically transform a general transaction into a static one.
+The second limitation of Lynx relates to its applicability to improve performance.
+Programmers must design the chains so that, most of the time, the application can proceed after the chains complete their first hop (or first few hops).
+As discussed earlier, returning after first hop may result in the loss of external consistency and, if misused, can generate user-perceived anomalies.

 Having discussed the restrictions, we describe our experience in using transaction chains for Web applications.
-We focus on Web applications where users interact, which require scalability and low latency.
+We focus on Web applications where users interact, since these are the ones with requirements of scalability and low latency.
 In such applications, we recommend co-locating data owned by the same user in the same datacenter (possibly with geo-replication).
 To process a typical user request, one uses a transaction chain which first modifies a user's own data and then updates other users' data or global data.
 We give two examples.

 First, in a social networking application, suppose that user X posts a message on the wall of a friend Y. To execute this request, a transaction chain first modifies X's data by inserting X's message in the message table, and then updates Y's data by inserting the message id into Y's wall in the wall table.
-As a second example, in Figure 1 the chain for placing a bid first inserts the user's bid into the bid table and then changes global information by updating the high price in the items table.
+Second, in Figure 1, the chain for placing a bid first inserts the bidder's bid into the bid table and then updates global information by updating the high price in the items table.

-Since an application usually processes a request at the datacenter that stores the requesting user's data, a chain's first hop can complete quickly.
+Since an application usually processes a request at the datacenter that stores the requesting user's data, the chains' first hop completes quickly because runs in the local datacenter.
 In both examples, the application returns control to the user after the first hop.
 The lack of external consistency is partly compensated by the optional read-my-writes guarantee of chains: in the first example, with read-my-writes user X is guaranteed to see her own message when she browses Y's wall.
 However, unlike the external consistency guarantee, if X tells Y about her message using external channels (e.g., the phone) and Y checks his wall, Y may not see X's message.
-This is an anomaly that applications must tolerate when taking advantage of transaction chain's low latency.
+This is

+'''

-''' CREATE ENTITY_GROUP UserEnt {key int};
+CREATE ENTITY_GROUP UserEnt {key int};

 CREATE TABLE Bids IN_GROUP UserEnt {

 bidder ALIAS UserEnt.key,

-bid_id int AUTOINCREMENT,
+int AUTOINCREMENT,

+bid id

+seller

-seller int,
+int,

+item id

-item_id int,
+int,

+price

-price float
+float

 } PRIMARY_KEY(bidder, bid_id);

 '''

-Figure 5: Syntax for defining the Bids base table, whose rows are co-located with those from other tables in the same (UserEnt) entity group.
+Figure 5: Syntax for defining the Bids base table, whose rows are co-located with those from other tables in the same (UserEntity) entity group.

 '''

 //a materialized view joining Bids and Users

 //on Bids.bidder = Users.uid

 CREATE DTABLE Bids-Users IN_GROUP UserEnt

 FROM Bids, Users {

 bidder ALIAS UserEnt.key <-- Bids.bidder,

-bid_id
+bid id

 <-- Bids.bid_id,

 bidder name

 <-- Users.name,

+<-- Bids.seller,

 seller

-<-- Bids.seller,

 } JOIN(Bids.bidder = Users.uid);

 // secondary index for Bids-Users indexed by seller

 CREATE DTABLE Bids-Users_seller IN_GROUP UserEnt

 FROM Bids-Users {

 seller ALIAS UserEnt.key <-- Bids-Users.seller,

+<-- Bids-Users.bidder.

 bidder

-<-- Bids-Users.bidder,

-<-- Bids-Users.bid_id
+<-- Bids-Users.bid id

 bid id

 <-- Bids-Users.bidder_name,

 bidder name

-} INDEX_KEY(seller);
+} INDEX KEY(seller);

 '''